Admiral-Awesome/Patterns-JS/README.md

 ###Observer
   The name tells about itself.
 We add subscriber to some events and react on it when it fires.

-  in my case there is Event and few observers:
+  in my case there is an Event and a few observers:

      newEvent.addObserver(function(data) { //callBack
         if ( data ) {